Stunning panoramic views

 Wittenham Clumps, Berkshire Bubs, Mother Dunch’s Buttocks

-This famous landmark has been known by many names from Berkshire Bubs, reflecting the fact that the Wittenham Clumps once fell within the county of Berkshire, to the slightly unusual Mother Dunch’s Buttocks, a name which refers to a lady of the Dunch family who owned Little Wittenham Manor in the 17th century.
+This famous landmark has been known by many names, from Berkshire Bubs, reflecting the fact that the Wittenham Clumps once fell within the county of Berkshire, to the slightly unusual Mother Dunch’s Buttocks, a name which refers to a lady of the Dunch family who owned Little Wittenham Manor in the 17th century.
+They are also known as the Sinodun Hills.

 Inspiring poets and artists

 The Clumps, as they are more commonly known nowadays, have inspired poets and artists alike.
 Local poet Joseph Tubb carved a wonderful poem in the bark of a beech tree on Castle Hill in the years 1844-45.
-Today it’s only possible to decipher a handful of letters but a nearby plaque allows visitors to feel the passion that this Victorian vandal had for the local landscape and its history.
+Sadly, the Poem Tree fell in recent years but a nearby plaque allows visitors to feel the passion that this Victorian vandal had for the local landscape and its history.
 Another who was inspired by the Clumps was the landscape artist Paul Nash who painted the clumps many times during his career.
 Discover more about Paul Nash's paintings on the Paul Nash and the Wittenham Clumps website.

 The threat of climate change